If you were forced to flee your home, what would you save?

 Often, the air raids can last more than two hours, which can cause young children to feel stress and fear.

-To help children cope better, Save the Children have worked with nurseries and schools not only in Dnipro, but across the whole of Ukraine, to make these spaces and shelters feel safe and fun for children.
+To help children cope better, Save the Children has worked with nurseries and schools not only in Dnipro, but across the whole of Ukraine, to make these spaces and shelters feel safe and fun for children.

 We help fill bunkers with colour, desks, chairs, games and learning materials so that children can focus on just being children.